meowmeowcomputers/covrademo/README.md

 * `{BaseURL}/books`
   * A user will need a valid bearer token in the request header to use this endpoint.
   * A GET to this endpoint will return all the books in the database.
   * A POST to this endpoint will add a book to the database.
-Body format is:
+Body format is in raw JSON:
       ```
       {
          "author": "Author Name",